-Due to the amount of dust in both the bags, as well as the mines, you absolutely must bring a protective case or bag for your camera.
+Due to the dust in the bags and mines, you must bring a protective case or bag for your camera.

 We also had the chance to use the bathroom here, which I recommend doing as you may be spending several hours in the mine without another opportunity.

-Outside the Mine
+Outside the Potosí Silver Mine

-On the other hand, Cerro Rico, known colloquially as “the mountain that eats men,” is ruled by the a demon called Tío.
+On the other hand, Cerro Rico, known colloquially as “the mountain that eats men,” is ruled by a demon called Tío.

-In addition to consuming the coca leaves, cigarettes and alcohol themselves, these items are also given as offerings to appease Tío inside the mountain.
+In addition to consuming the coca leaves, cigarettes, and alcohol themselves, these items are also given as offerings to appease Tío inside the mountain.

 It is believed that if you make Tío happy, he'll reward you with the discovery of a large mineral deposit (silver if you're lucky).

-The Spanish used slave labor to extract tens of thousands of tons of silver, with estimates of anywhere from three to eight million people having perished in the process.
+The Spanish used slave labor to extract tens of thousands of tons of silver, with three to eight million people dying in the process.

-Those who survive accidents and cave-ins in the short-term remain are at risk for Silicosis and other respiratory illnesses in the long-term.
+Those who survive accidents and cave-ins in the short term remain are at risk for Silicosis and other respiratory illnesses in the long term.

 It's a well-known fact that everyone who works in the mine is trading an income two to three times the minimum wage for a reduced life expectancy.

 Like chewing tobacco, I find it a nasty habit, though given these men spent most of the day inside the mountain, I can't blame them for doing anything that helps take the edge off their work.

 Julio gave us a final safety briefing before we entered the tunnel, warning us about the need to run when we first go in as there's nowhere for us to go if a mining cart comes flying down the tracks toward the exit.

-Even the men “controlling” it would be unable to fully stop such a heavy moving object before it were to hit any of us.
+Even the men “controlling” it would be unable to entirely stop such a heavy moving object before it was to hit any of us.

 At the very least, it's possible to hear an early warning sound made by the vibrations of the cart against the rails.

 Inside the Mine

 The sunlight faded quickly, and we were left with the light from our electric headlamps and some lights the miners were using.

-Within meters of entering the mine, I ran straight into that crossbeam.
-If I’d been given a cheaper helmet, or none at all, I'd have been knocked flat on my ass.
+Had I been given a cheaper helmet, I'd have been knocked flat on my ass.

 Thankfully, that wasn't the case, and I was able to continue jogging deeper into the mine, though now hunched down as low as possible.

 I've never hyperventilated in my life, but I imagined it must've felt like what I was experiencing.

-There was a second guide who was following up the rear for safety reasons.
+There was a second guide who was following up on the rear for safety reasons.

-Julio said that if any of us were having problems, for our personal safety, and that of the miners, to let him know, and the other guide was lead us out.
+Julio said that if any of us were having problems for our safety and that of the miners, let him know, and the other guide would lead us out.

 But what my mind wanted, my body did not, and after 30 minutes in the mine, I turned to the assistant guide and waved the white flag.

 The assistant guide relayed the message to Julio, and I confirmed my wish to make an early exit.

-The assistant led me out the way we came, but left me on my own for the remaining 100 meters.
+The assistant led me out the way we came but left me on my own for the remaining 100 meters.
 It was 100 of the scariest meters I've ever walked.

-The fear of a mining cart plowing me down from behind was present in my mind every second, and every step of the way.
+The fear of a mining cart plowing me down from behind was present in my mind every second and every step of the way.

-I'd only been in the mine 40 minutes, but seeing the cylinder of sunlight stream through the exit was exhilarating.
+I'd only been in the mine for 40 minutes, but seeing the cylinder of sunlight stream through the exit was exhilarating.

 While the rest of my group was giving out gifts to the miners, listening to their stories, tasting 96% alcohol, and feeling the vibrations of dynamite being detonated, I was left to entertain myself on the outside.

-I asked to use a bathroom, and then regretted having done so after seeing more than one pile of human feces on the floor next to the squat toilets.
+I asked to use a bathroom and then regretted having done so after seeing more than one pile of human feces on the floor next to the squat toilets.

-Eventually they did come out, much to my relief.
+Eventually, they did come out, much to my relief.

-I was beyond bored by that point, and wanted nothing more than to get off the wind-swept, trash-filled mountain.
+I was beyond bored by that point and wanted nothing more than to get off the wind-swept, trash-filled mountain.

-On the bus ride back to central Potosí, Julio apologized for the length of time they were inside the mine.
+On the bus ride back to central Potosí, Julio apologized for the length of time inside the mine.

 It was enough.
 I'd entered the mountain that eats men, a verifiable Hell on Earth, and come out to tell the tale.

 The full version in Spanish is available on YouTube, and the DVD with English subtitles can be purchased on Amazon.

 The City of Potosí became a World Heritage Site in 1987.

-Click here for the full list of UNESCO sites Dave has visited during his travels.
+Click here for the complete list of UNESCO sites Dave has visited during his travels.